-Article 21.- In order to protect the integrity and credibility of the Prix Galien Africa, the members of the jury are required to declare any circumstance that could give rise to a real or apparent conflict of interest.
+Article 21.- In order to protect the integrity and credibility of Prix Galien Africa, members of the governance bodies are required to declare any circumstances that may give rise to a real or apparent conflict of interest.

-Article 22.- In its mission to serve health and humanity, all jury members are also required to declare any employment or other work in the service of the tobacco industry.
-The provision of information to this effect shall not necessarily be considered grounds for disqualification of a Jury member.
+Article 22.- In its mission to serve health and humanity, all members of the governing bodies are also required to declare any employment or other work for the tobacco industry.
+Disclosure to this effect shall not necessarily be considered grounds for disqualification of a Jury member.

 - Demonstrate scientific integrity of the highest level as public health practitioners and/or researchers ;